 The Foundation year (Level 3) is designed for students who may have limited experience of practical drama or who want to explore a new field of study.
 The Acting Foundation offers a highly practical engagement with core physical, vocal and communication skills of the actor.
 Teaching focuses on the Realist tradition, evolving from the work of Stanislavski and other practitioners.
 This reflects the dominant mode of European and American performance, which many students are familiar with through film, TV and theatre.
-Acting Fundamentals, Introduction to Voice and Movement, Improvisation, Developing Voice and Movement, and Scene Study form a structured and coherent introduction to the actor's craft.
-The Actor Prepares comprises two modules focusing upon monologues and audition preparation.
+ATP3A1 Acting Fundamentals, ATP3A2 Introduction to Voice and Movement, ATP3A4 Improvisation: Creative Collaborations, ATP3A6 Developing Voice & Movement, and ATP3A5 Acting: Scene Study, ATP311 London Performance: Past and Present form a structured and coherent introduction to the actor's craft.
+The Actor Prepares (ATP3A9 The Actor Prepares: The Modern Monologue and ATP310 The Actor Prepares: The Classical Monologue) comprises two modules focusing upon monologues and audition preparation.
 Foundation students are introduced to academic research and writing in order to prepare them fulfil obligations such as timely submissions, basic research and appropriate presentation - key undergraduate skills.
 Thus, the Foundation year prepares you to confidently enter undergraduate study.

 Year 1 (Level 4) follows on as the Techniques year, identifying students' starting points and working upon areas for further development.
-You will engage in both text-based acting (Ensemble and 19th & 20th Century Text and Performance) and performance-making that can be non-logocentric: drawing upon image, body, voice and other resources (Performance making modules).
-You will gain core film-making skills, to enhance your understanding of and experience in film production (Introduction to Production).
+You will engage in both text-based acting (ATP4A6 Acting: Ensemble and ATP4A9 19th & 20th Century Text and Performance) and performance-making that can be non-logocentric: drawing upon image, body, voice and other resources (Performance making modules - ATP4A7 Introduction to Performance Making, ATP410 Developing Performance Making).
+You will gain core film-making skills, to enhance your understanding of and experience in film production (ATP412 Introduction to Production).
 You will begin engagement in textual analysis and theories, contexts and concepts, which inform studio-based practice.
+There is a range of Regent's Elective Modules for you to be able to choose from including subject specific module ATP411 Voice & The Actor and you will also take GBL402 Global Perspectives the university wide module that connects you with students from other programmes.

 Year 2 (Level 5) is the Discovery year, in which you expand your range of skills and acquire knowledge of new fields.
-Film 2: Acting for Camera introduces techniques for screen acting, and Acting 3: Contemporary Text and Performance introduces plays from specific theatrical movements and genres.
-You begin to explore London's world of creative enterprise through London Performance: Current Contexts.
+ATP5A4 Film: Acting for Camera introduces techniques for screen acting, and ATP5A5 Acting: Contemporary Text & Performance introduces plays from specific theatrical movements and genres.
+You begin to explore London's world of creative enterprise through ATP5A6 London Performance: Current Contexts.
 In the second term, you may continue to study at Regent's University London, selecting from more advanced classes in acting, theatre and screen acting.
-Or you can opt for a Study Period Abroad to gain an immersive experience of living and study in another country.
+Or you can opt for a SPA513 Study Period Abroad to gain an immersive experience of living and study in another country.
+Additionally you can engage in a range of Regent's Elective Modules including subject specific modules in Voice and Solo Performance (ATP5A7 Special Topic in Voice and ATP5A8 Solo Performance Making)